augustgl/Pluto/README.md

 Original Mirai C2 server accepts windows clients, so I'm throwing the modified one out the window.
 Working on making a good read function.
 More updates on the way!

+### UPDATE: 3/10/21

+Yeah there's not gonna be more updates lmao.

 ## Getting Started

 Make a pull request, download the file as a zip file.